-All exams in this course are closed book, but I will allow an index card sized cheat sheet.
+All exams in this course are closed book.

 Mark the exam dates down on your calendar - make arrangement at work, home, or anywhere else so you will be able to make to all the exams.
 There will be NO make-up exams, except if the absence is due to an act of God (e.g., flood or fire), medical emergency, or is caused by the instructor or the school (e.g., field trip required by another class).